The deal is reached early Tuesday morning

 Mofaz characterized the agreement as an “historic opportunity” for the government to put the public good before narrow political concerns.

-Both men said that the new coalition, made up of 94 of 120 Knesset members, would be better capable of addressing a variety of domestic and security concerns.
+Both men said that the coalition, consisting of 94 of 120 Knesset members, would be better capable of addressing a variety of domestic and security concerns.

-The agreement calls for Mofaz to enter the government as a deputy prime minister and offers a number of Kadima Party members senior Knesset committee positions.
+In addition to giving Mofaz the role of deputy prime minister, the deal offers a number of Kadima Party members senior Knesset committee positions.

 Political disagreement over the sensitive issue was one of the major factors leading Netanyahu to push for early elections in September.